Rekihyt/Sifu/notes.md

 # FOCUS ON THE MVP

 The goal is simplicity!
-- Patterns are just patterns, they don't handle effects, ffi, etc.
+- Patterns are just tries, they don't handle effects, ffi, etc.

 [x] Finalize the Ast/Pattern datastructures.
 [x] Decide how to deal with lit/var/term fiasco